civl-verifier/civl-verifier.github.io/doc.md

 # Synchronizing Asynchrony

-In this section, we focus on Civl features for summarizing asynchronous procedure calls.
+In this section, we focus on Civl features for synchronizing asynchronous procedure calls.

 ```boogie
 yield procedure {:layer 1} Service()